|

 The Underdark

-and bared its claws, impatiently tamping the ground with its hind
+its powerful forelegs and bared its claws, impatiently tamping

-feet, swinging its his head from side-to-side, opening its massive
+the ground with its hind feet and swinging its his head from side-to-side,

-mouth to display its terrifying teeth.
+opening its massive mouth to display its terrifying teeth.

 Wilawen inched backwards until her shoulders touched solid rock.

-But Purple EyesDrizztapproached the animal smiling,
+But Purple EyesDrizztapproached the animal smiling

-between its glowing eyes.
+it between its glowing eyes.

 The monster purred!